 I love that it can be done with a minimum amount of simple and inexpensive equipment and that it can be portable, relieving the pressure to finish a project.
 And I enjoy showing people who have already learnt the technique just how to put that skill into use and make it work for them.

 I especially like introducing the concept of breaking the rules (but only after learning them).
 I like showing people pictures of my work and having the chance to explain it.
 (And I love teaching life drawing, although haven’t done so for years.)
 It’s also nice to feel I’m passing on what I do best and what my tutors told me.

-Browse through more Fiber Art inspiration on Create Whimsy.
+Browse through more weaving inspiration on Create Whimsy.